Crockpot Cranberry Chili Meatballs

 4. Slow Cook

-Cover and cook on LOW for about 4 hours or HIGH for about 2 hours, or until the meatballs are heated through and the sauce is glossy.
+Cover and cook on LOW for about 4 hours or HIGH for about 2 hours, or until the meatballs are fully heated through and the sauce is hot and glossy.
 Stir halfway through if possible to ensure even coating.

 5. Serve Safely